Groovy

 Write error to log file

-Writes an ERROR log entry to the portal log file (portal.log).
-This method can be used if the log file of the current processing context is not the portal.log, but portal.log should be used.
+Writes an ERROR entry to the portal.log file.
+This method can be used if the log file belonging to the execution context of the script is not the portal.log, but the output should still be in the portal.log.

 Snippet